crazy-complete/crazy-complete/docs/documentation.md

 > Complete a file based on it's MIME-type

-This command takes an extended regex passed to `grep -E` to filter the results.
+This completer takes an extended regex passed to `grep -E` to filter the results.

 ```yaml